steview-d/drinks-db/README.md

 Flashed messages are used to inform the user if they enter an incorrect username / password, or if the user they tried to log in with does not exist.

-On successful log in to a previously registered account, the user is taken to their own account page.
+On successful log in to a previously registered account, the user is taken to the home page.

 **Log Out**